automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Yinlong.md

 # Yinlong
-## Description: This "hidden dragon" was an early ceratopsian.
+## This "hidden dragon" was an early ceratopsian.